cclin81922/pki/README.md

 * Docker loads ca cert which is located in `/etc/docker/certs.d/`
 * Docker-for-mac loads ca cert which is located in `~/.docker/certs.d/`
+* GitLab loads server cert and server key which are located in `/etc/gitlab/ssl/`

 Docker loads ca cert which is located in `/etc/docker/certs.d/`